apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Vance enlists allies for intense debate prep sessions ahead of next week’s showdown with Walz**
+**PlayStation’s next State of Play will cover more than 20 PS5 and PSVR 2 games**

-You can read more about it [here](https://www.cnn.com/2024/09/23/politics/jd-vance-debate-prep/index.html).
+You can read more about it [here](https://www.theverge.com/2024/9/23/24252281/sony-playstation-state-of-play-ps5-psvr-2-games).

 ## Requirements
 - Python 3.8